Abubakar101/TTP-skills/README.md

 Write a function that, given a sentence like the one above, along with the position of an opening parenthesis, finds the corresponding closing parenthesis.

 Example: if the example string above is input with the number 10 (position of the first parenthesis), the output should be 79 (position of the last parenthesis).

+---
+### Question A -- sortByStrings(s,t):

+Sort the letters in the string s by the order they occur in the string t.

+You can assume t will not have repetitive characters.
+For s = "weather" and t = "therapyw", the output should be sortByString(s, t) = "theeraw".

+For s = "good" and t = "odg", the output should be sortByString(s, t) = "oodg".